Pupil Premium Strategy Statement – Brookfield Community School

 Attendance

-• We have increased the capacity of our attendance team to further support students and their parents and our additional attendance officer started her role in March 2024.
+• We have increased the capacity of our attendance team to further support students and their parents.
 We continue to make regular welfare calls or home visits for students who are severely absent from school, and there is a clear plan in place for each of these students.

 • The Deputy Headteacher responsible for attendance holds regular attendance meetings with students and parents as part of our normal parents evening structure.